planet-lia/lia-docs/content/api.md

     * *Sets the rotation of the unit with ```unitId``` to chosen rotation value (```NONE```, ```LEFT```, ```RIGHT```, ```SLOW_LEFT```, ```SLOW_RIGHT```).
 When set the ```navigationPath``` is dropped.*

 * **```saySomething(int unitId, String text)```**
     * *With this method you can make your unit say something.
 The text shouldn't be longer than 23 characters or else it will be trimmed.
-To prevent spam, when unit says something it needs to wait 10s before it can say something again and a maximum of 5 units per team can be saying something at the same time.
+To prevent spam only one unit per team can talk at the same time.
 Using bad language is prohibited and will result in banning the user.*

 <!-- **Examples:**